 The St Ives route begins from an island which is not an island, on a headland jutting out to sea from the coast.
 This offers perfect symmetry for the eventual destination in the South.

-This route starts at St Nicholas chapel, on the most northerly point of St Ives.
-This Medieval chapel – and smuggler lookout – was nearly demolished by the War Office in 1904, but restored fully by 1911 after public outcry.
+This route starts at the chapel of St Nicholas, on the most northerly point of St Ives.
+This Medieval chapel – and smuggler lookout – was nearly demolished by the War Office in 1904, but was then restored fully by 1911 after public outcry.
 It is open during summer months, with services every thursday morning.
 Its patron, Nicholas, is the patron saint of children and sailors.

 From here descend to Porthmeor beach and the Tate Gallery.
 If you are only here to make the pilgrimage, you should make time for a quick visit inside.
 Art can – and should – be a holy experience.